 - Development of IT policies and procedures

 - Development of a Training and Awareness Program to ensure that employees are aware of their responsibilities and data security practices that relate to privacy threats

-In this model, both appointing a chief information security officer and setting up a information security program are closely related to the institute’s human resources policies and thereby will not be elaborated in this ebook.
+In this model, both appointing a chief information security officer and set up an information security program is closely related to the institute’s human resources policies and thereby will not be elaborated in this ebook.
 Instead, the following sections will focus on providing some tips and tricks for IT professionals on how to create proper IT policies and develop ongoing compliance monitoring systems, as well as providing suggestions on what to do to increase employee awareness and regulate their behaviors to avoid violations of regulations.